SK-EID/smart-id-java-client/README.md

 }
 ```

-### Long confirmation message with fallback to PIN
+#### Long confirmation message with fallback to PIN

 Relying Party first choice is confirmationMessage that can be up to 200 characters long.
-If the Smart-ID app in user's smart device doesn't support this feature then the app falls back to displayTextAndPIN interactionDeprecated.
+If the Smart-ID app in user's smart device doesn't support this feature then the app falls back to displayTextAndPIN interaction.

 ```java